sambitcreate/routerchat/structure.md

 ## Overview

 Router Chat AI is a SwiftUI-based iOS application that provides a unified interface for interacting with various AI models from different providers (OpenAI, Anthropic, and OpenRouter).
-The app allows users to manage API keys, select models, and have conversations with AI models.
+The app allows users to manage API keys, select models, and have conversations with AI models while maintaining chat history.

 ## App Architecture

 The app follows a modern SwiftUI architecture with:

-- **SwiftData** for persistence
+- **SwiftData** for persistence of messages and chat history
-- **MVVM pattern** (Model-View-ViewModel)
+- **MVVM pattern** (Model-View-ViewModel) for separation of concerns
-- **Environment-based theming** for dark/light mode support
+- **Environment-based theming** for consistent dark/light mode support
-- **Protocol-oriented networking** for API interactions
+- **Protocol-oriented networking** for flexible API interactions
 - **Secure storage** for API keys using Keychain

 ## Entry Points and Navigation

-- **Router_Chat_AIApp.swift**: Main app entry point that sets up the SwiftData container and determines whether to show onboarding or the main app
+- **Router_Chat_AIApp.swift**: Main app entry point that sets up the SwiftData container and determines whether to show onboarding or the main app based on whether the user has completed onboarding.
+Also configures global performance optimizations.
+- **ContentView.swift**: Simple wrapper around MainView that provides the model context and theme environment.
-- **MainView.swift**: Main view with custom top navigation bar and content switching
+- **MainView.swift**: Main view with custom top navigation bar and content switching between chat, chat history, and settings views.

 ## Key Files and Their Functionality

 ### Models

 - **Provider.swift**: Enum defining the supported AI providers (OpenAI, Anthropic, OpenRouter) with their available models and keychain keys.
-Models with provider prefixes (e.g., "meta-llama/llama-4-scout:free") are automatically routed through OpenRouter.
+Contains logic for routing models with provider prefixes (e.g., "meta-llama/llama-4-scout:free") through OpenRouter.
-- **Message.swift**: SwiftData model for chat messages with properties for content, role, timestamp, provider, and model
+- **Message.swift**: SwiftData model for chat messages with properties for content, role, timestamp, provider, and model.
+Uses a computed property for the Provider enum since enums aren't directly persistable in SwiftData.
+- **MessageRole.swift**: Enum defining message roles (user, assistant) for chat interactions.

 ### Views

-#### Main Navigation
+#### Main Navigation and Structure
 - **MainView.swift**: Main view with custom top navigation bar that includes:
-  - History button (clock icon)
+  - History button (clock icon) for accessing chat history
-  - New chat button (plus icon)
+  - New chat button (plus icon) for starting a new conversation
-  - Current model name display
+  - Current model name display for showing and selecting models
-  - Settings button (gear icon)
+  - Settings button (gear icon) for accessing app settings
-- **ContentView.swift**: Simple wrapper around MainView

-#### Onboarding
-- **OnboardingView.swift**: Initial onboarding experience with information pages and API key setup
-- **APIKeyFormView.swift**: Form for entering API keys during onboarding
+- **TopNavigationBar.swift**: Custom navigation bar component used in MainView

-#### Chat
+#### Chat Functionality
-- **ChatView.swift**: Main chat interface for interacting with AI models
+- **ChatView.swift**: Primary chat interface where users interact with AI models.
+Features include:
-  - Displays messages
-  - Allows sending new messages
+  - Message list with user and AI messages
-  - Supports attachments (photos, documents)
-  - Includes model selection
-  - Has a back button to navigate to history (when navigated from ChatHistoryView)
-  - Includes a "+" button to start new chats
-  - Dismisses keyboard when tapping outside or swiping down
-- **ChatMessageView.swift**: Individual message bubble UI component

-#### Chat History
-- **ChatHistoryView.swift**: Displays a list of past conversations
+  - Text input area with attachment options
+  - Streaming text display for AI responses
-  - Shows chat titles and previews
+  - Support for photos and document attachments
-  - Allows navigation to specific chats
-  - Supports deleting chats
-  - Has a "+" button to start new chats
+  - Keyboard dismissal on outside tap/swipe
+- **ChatHistoryView.swift**: Displays saved chat sessions with titles, previews, and timestamps.
+Allows users to select a chat to continue or delete chats with swipe actions.
+- **ModelSelectorView.swift**: Interface for selecting AI providers and models, organized by provider with a searchable list.

-#### Settings
+#### Settings and Onboarding
-- **SettingsView.swift**: Settings interface with:
+- **SettingsView.swift**: Settings interface with sections for:
-  - API key management
+  - API key management for each provider
-  - Dark/light mode toggle
-  - Onboarding reset option
+  - Appearance settings (dark/light mode)
+  - Navigation options
+  - App information
+- **OnboardingView.swift**: First-time user experience with introduction to app features and API key setup.
+- **OnboardingPageView.swift**: Individual pages within the onboarding flow.
+- **APIKeyFormView.swift**: Form for entering and managing API keys during onboarding or from settings.

+#### UI Components
+- **MessageBubble.swift**: Custom chat bubble component for displaying messages.
+- **LoadingIndicator.swift**: Animated loading indicator for async operations.
+- **AttachmentView.swift**: Component for displaying attached photos or documents.

 ### ViewModels

-- **ChatViewModel.swift**: Manages chat state and interactions
+- **ChatViewModel.swift**: Manages chat state and interactions with AI services, including:
-  - Handles message sending/receiving
+  - Message list management
-  - Manages provider/model selection
+  - API client initialization and selection
-  - Intelligently routes requests to the appropriate provider based on model format
-  - Remembers manually selected models between chat sessions
+  - Message sending and receiving
+  - Streaming text handling
-  - Handles attachments
+  - Attachment processing
-  - Saves chats to history
-- **ChatHistoryViewModel.swift**: Manages chat history
+- **ChatHistoryViewModel.swift**: Handles chat history operations:
-  - Loads saved chats
+  - Loading saved chats
-  - Handles adding new chats
+  - Saving new chats
-  - Manages chat deletion
-  - Shared instance used throughout the app
+  - Deleting chats
+  - Chat session data conversion
-- **SettingsViewModel.swift**: Manages settings
+- **SettingsViewModel.swift**: Manages settings state and operations:
-  - Loads/saves API keys
+  - API key loading and saving
-  - Provides bindings for settings UI
+  - Theme preference management

 ### Services

-- **AIClient.swift**: Protocol defining the interface for AI service providers
+- **AIClient.swift**: Protocol defining the interface for AI service providers with methods for sending messages and streaming responses.
-- **OpenAIClient.swift**: Implementation for OpenAI API
+- **OpenAIClient.swift**: Implementation for OpenAI API with support for both regular and streaming requests.
-- **AnthropicClient.swift**: Implementation for Anthropic API
+- **AnthropicClient.swift**: Implementation for Anthropic API with Claude model support.
-- **OpenRouterClient.swift**: Implementation for OpenRouter API
+- **OpenRouterClient.swift**: Implementation for OpenRouter API, which provides access to multiple AI models from different providers.
-- **SecureStorage.swift**: Keychain wrapper for secure API key storage
+- **SecureStorage.swift**: Keychain wrapper for secure API key storage with methods for saving, retrieving, and deleting keys.
-- **HapticFeedbackManager.swift**: Manages haptic feedback with performance optimizations
+- **HapticFeedbackManager.swift**: Manages haptic feedback with performance optimizations to reduce battery impact.

 ### Theme System

-- **ColorTheme.swift**: Defines color themes for the app
+- **ColorTheme.swift**: Defines color themes for the app with:
   - Light and dark mode color sets
   - Environment-based theme injection
   - Custom view modifier for applying themes
+  - Gradient colors for backgrounds and overlays

-### Extensions
+### Extensions and Utilities

-- **UIKit+Extensions.swift**: Extensions for UIKit classes to improve performance
+- **UIKit+Extensions.swift**: Extensions for UIKit classes to improve performance:
   - Keyboard optimization utilities
   - Haptic feedback management
   - Keyboard dismissal helpers
+- **Date+Extensions.swift**: Date formatting utilities for chat timestamps.
+- **String+Extensions.swift**: String manipulation helpers for message processing.

 ## Navigation Flow